geo-smart/mlgeo-book/book/about_this_book/0_mlgeo_project.md

 ## 2. **Organize the project - Chapter 1**

-Start a GitHub, a Readme.md, create an environment with a YML file, human and machine readible files and folder.
+Start a GitHub, a Readme.md, create an environment with a YML file, human and machine readable files and folder.
 Make sure the project name has not been used before.

 ## 3. **Data download - Chapter 1**